snehilsanyal/VConvIITG/README.md

 **Navigation:**

 You can navigate the map using the arrow keys or W,A,S,D keys.
-Students who play games wont have any problem whatsoever in navigating and roaming around.
+Students who play games won't have any problem whatsoever in navigating and roaming around.

 **Ghost Mode:**